 3. Be Willing to Be the First

 Mary Jackson blocked from advancing her career at NASA because she lacked an engineering degree sets out to acquire the necessary schooling to achieve her dreams.
-The hurdles ahead appear insurmountable, especially since she would have to attend an all white school which would require a judge’s approval and make her to be the first African American to do so in the height of segregation.
+The hurdles ahead appear insurmountable, especially since she would have to attend an all-white school which would require a judge’s approval and where she would become the first African American to do so in the height of segregation.

 Despite these monumental odds, Jackson presents an argument that appeals to the Judge’s personal history and story.
 Prepared, she approaches the bench, and asks the judge, “Out of all the cases you’re going to hear today, which one is going to matter one hundred years from now?
 Which one is going to make you the first?”